Joseph Kappen: 1973 murders

 On Saturday 14 July 1973 Sandra Newton, aged 16, went missing after a night out in Briton Ferry.
 Three days later her body was found raped and strangled in a rural location some miles away.
 Newton had been abducted after trying to hitchhike home after visiting a nightclub that night.
 She was strangled with her own skirt and dumped in a ditch near a coal mine in Tonmawr.
 Little attempt had been made to hide the body, with it being left at the entrance of a culvert.
-Police suspected a local man was responsible due to the detailed knowledge of the area the killer would appear to have needed to be aware of the remote dump site.
+Police suspected a local man was responsible due to the detailed knowledge of the area the killer would have needed to be aware of the remote dump site.

 Two months later in the early hours of Sunday 16 September 1973 Geraldine Hughes and Pauline Floyd, both aged 16, hitched a lift home after a Saturday night out at a nightclub in Swansea.
 The next morning they were found dead, their bodies being found raped and strangled in Llandarcy woodland five miles away.
-It appeared that one girl had attempted to escape from her attacker and had made it yards from the road near to where her father had worked, but had been caught by her attacker and killed.
+It appeared that one girl had attempted to escape from her attacker and had made it yards from the road near to where her father worked but had been caught by her attacker and killed.
 The murders created a sense of fear in the community over whether the attacker would strike again.
-Although they occurred nearby, at the time the murders of Hughes and Floyd were not linked to the similar murder of Newton.
+Although they occurred nearby, at the time, the murders of Hughes and Floyd were not linked to the similar murder of Newton.